 The Ombudsman is appointed by the Queen on the recommendation of the Welsh Parliament.
 The appointment is for a period of seven years and a person who is appointed is not eligible for re-appointment to the office of Ombudsman.
 The Ombudsman may be relieved of office if the Welsh Parliament recommends this to the Queen.

 The Ombudsman is impartial and independent.
 This means that the Ombudsman (or members of their staff to whom they have delegated their function) will independently consider complaints.
 The Ombudsman is independent of government and has statutory responsibilities and powers to report directly to the Welsh Parliament.
 The Ombudsman reports annually to the Welsh Parliament on the discharge of their functions, on the service provided and the use of public money.
 The PSOW Act provides that the Ombudsman is a “Corporation Sole” which means that they are a legal entity in their own right.

-In recognition of the independence of the office of the Ombudsman, funding is received through the Welsh Parliament (that is through the Welsh Consolidated Fund) and not the Welsh Government.
-He is not governed by a Board or answerable to a government minister.
-The Ombudsman has however, established an Advisory Panel of independent members to advise him on matters of policy and good governance and to provide an external perspective on the Ombudsman’s service.
+In recognition of the independence of the Ombudsman’s office, funding is received through the Welsh Parliament (that is through the Welsh Consolidated Fund) and not the Welsh Government.
+They are not governed by a Board or answerable to a government minister.
+The Ombudsman has however, established an Advisory Panel of independent members to advise them on matters of policy and good governance and to provide an external perspective on our service.
 Responsibility and accountability for the activities carried out by the office must however remain with the Ombudsman, and the Advisory Panel has no role in the handling of individual complaints.